Hello everyone! As part of Short Story Saturday, I have posted another short story, this one entitled Veiled Intentions. Please enjoy.

 Her initial excitement quickly dampened to sorrow.
 “No, I have not.
 He’s merely allowing me to speak through him.
 I’d like to see my daughter.
 Where is she?”

-The man looked at me with stunned consternation as he knelt with his hands on his knees.
+The man looked at me with stunned consternation as he knelt on his hands on his knees.
+“W-w-w-w-what’s g-g-g-going o-o-on?” he barely managed to ask.

 “Who are you?”